ABOUT THE NATIVE LAND INFORMATION SYSTEM

 Disclaimer

 This site, including all data dashboards, maps, and raw data, is intended for reference purposes only.
-Much of the data housed on this site are from the United States Government and/or third party sources, as such, Village Earth, the Native Lands Advocacy Project and its partners makes no warranties or claims about its accuracy or completeness.
-Additionally, the information presented here should not be considered authoritative or superior in any way to the data, knowledge, information and oral histories of Native peoples and/or Tribes as it relates to their lands and communities.
+Much of the data housed on this site are from the United States Government and/or third-party sources.
+Therefore, Village Earth, the Native Lands Advocacy Project, and its partners make no warranties or claims about its accuracy or completeness.
+Additionally, the information presented here should not be considered authoritative or superior in any way to the data, knowledge, information, and oral histories of Native peoples and/or Tribes as it relates to their lands and communities.

 Our Commitment